 I also received similar feedback in private conversations with other founders.

-If you’re looking to claim R&D relief for the first time or want to switch over from using a consultancy or accountant, use this referral link to get 10% off your first claim with Claimer.
+If you’re looking to claim R&D relief for the first time or want to switch over from using a consultancy or accountant, use this link to file your first claim with Claimer.

 Until next time!